devnacho/myblog/source/blog_articles/how-airbnb-uses-react.md

 *"We are currently exploring using React Native for some features of our main App.
 We have used it in other places, but never anything public."*

+Airbnb is not the only large application that uses React.
+On our next post from this series we'll chat with a top developer from other successful company who will be providing his insights and experience with this technology.
+Stay tuned!